lynxlynxlynx/gemrb-mods/sorcerer-monk/README.md

 Installation
 ------------
-Check where you installed GemRB (data) too and copy these files from unhardcoded/bg2:
+Check where you installed GemRB (data) and mark it down.

+Run WeiDU as (substituting with the real path; USE THE CORRECT dir for your GAME):

+   weidu --search /path/to/gemrbs/datadir/unhardcoded/bg2/ sorcerer-monk/setup-sorcerer-monk.tp2

+Alternatively, manually copy these files from unhardcoded/bg2:
   - avprefc.2da
   - classes.2da
   - clskills.2da
   - fistweap.2da
   - qslots.2da
   - skills.2da
-Where?
-Copy them to the "override" dir in the game dir.

-Run WeiDU in the game directory, eg.:
+... to the "override" dir in the game dir and run WeiDU in the game directory, eg.:

     WeiDU setup-sorcerer-monk.tp2